ericwayman01/probitlcmlongit_extra/README.rst

 To install ``probitlcmlongit_extra``, download the source package, unzip it, and run ``python3.X -m pip install pathtosourcedir/`` (if not in a virtual environment, run ``python3.X -m pip install --user pathtosourcedir/``).
 Note that ``probitlcmlongit`` (https://github.com/ericwayman01/probitlcmlongit) is a dependency of this package.

-The instructions for using ``probitlcmlongit_extra`` is contained within the documentation for the ``probitlcmlongit`` package, available at https://ericwayman.net/software/docs/probitlcmlongit/ .
+The instructions for using ``probitlcmlongit_extra`` are contained within the documentation for the ``probitlcmlongit`` package, available at https://ericwayman.net/software/docs/probitlcmlongit/ .

 License
 =======